Laurel Farm Pond

 Along with the Orange Tree pond and the Ellern Mede pond, this was de-silted in 2015/16.
 Unfortunately the drought of last summer revealed that there was a leak in the southern edge, and that this was causing the bank to slip, making it very uneven.
 There was also an undercut beneath the trees on the west side and these would ultimately have fallen into the water.
 It was decided to make the pond water-proof so that it can retain an adequate water level throughout the year, and to stabilise and renovate the banks.

 The edge of the pond has been excavated to a sound base and imported clay has been compacted to provide an impervious edge to the pond.
-A "terrace" has been created which will be just below the water line, upon which coir roles will be installed.
+A "terrace" has been created which will be just below the water line, upon which coir roles have been be installed.
 These will be planted with water-margin plants to soften the appearance of the pond and provide an attractive habitat for a range of creatures, as well as nesting sites for water fowl.
 The island has been enlarged and this will also be planted to provide more, safe nesting sites.

 Excavating the bank